NREL/fpeam/README.md

 | mysql_binary | string | C:\Program Files\MySQL\MySQL Server 5.7\bin\mysql.exe | Path to mysql executable |
 | mysqldump_binary | string | C:\Program Files\MySQL\MySQL Server 5.7\bin\mysqldump.exe | Path to mysqldump executable |

+## MOVES installation and setup

+During the MOVES installation process, users will need to select a folder in which MOVES is installed.
+By default, MOVES is installed to `C:\Users\Public\EPA\MOVES\MOVES2014a`, but the length of this file path causes problems when setting up and running NONROAD in batch mode (the NONROAD model is contained within MOVES).
+Users should instead install MOVES to a directory contained directly within the `C:` drive, such as `C:\MOVES2014a`.
+The exact directory name should be specified in the MOVES and NONROAD config files using the `moves_path` and `nonroad_path` parameters.
+Config files are discussed further below.

-Before using FPEAM to run MOVES for the first time, the user must create the MOVES output database (moves_output_db in the table above)  using the MOVES GUI.
+After installing MOVES and before using FPEAM to run MOVES for the first time, the user must create the MOVES output database (moves_output_db in the table above)  using the MOVES GUI.
 To complete this step, open the MOVES2014a Master software and go to the "General Output" screen, under "Output."
 Enter the desired MOVES output database name in the Database field under Output Database and click Create Database.
 A database will be initialized with all tables required to run MOVES in batch mode.
 Once the database has been created, the MOVES software can be closed without saving the run specification and the user can proceed to using FPEAM.

 ## User options